-1. Possible overheating condition, microprocessor controller (computer) has sensed a temperature which has exceeded 220° F (104.5° C).
+1. Possible overheating condition...microprocessor controller (computer) has sensed a temperature, which has exceeded 220° F (104.5° C).

-"Hot" display will not clear until temperature sensed has dropped to 220° F (104.5° C) or lower and the microprocessor controller (computer) is manually reset by pressing the "CLEAR/STOP" key.
+"Hot" display will not clear until temperature sensor has dropped to $220^{\circ}$ F (104.5° C) or lower and the microprocessor controller (computer) is manually reset by pressing the "CLEAR/STOP" key.

-T. Heating unit is not operating (no heat), no voltage at the heating unit (i.e., Direct Spark Ignition [DSI] module), when dryer is first started and both the heating indicator dot and the "HEAT" output L.E.D. is on...
+T. Heating unit is not operating (no heat)...no voltage at heating unit (i.e., Gas Model - direct spark ignition [DSI] module), when dryer is first started and both the heat indicator dot and the "HEAT" output L.E.D. is on...